raylit200/speedysworkshop/README.md

 ## About

+Speedy's Workshop documents personal modding projects and progress logs.
+This repo contains the static site (index.html + styles.css) used for publishing notes, screenshots, and short walkthroughs.

 This repository hosts a simple GitHub Pages site for Speedy's Workshop:
 - Single-page site: `index.html`
 - Styling: `styles.css`